thiago-arine/thiago-arine/README.md

 # 👋 Hi there

 I'm Thiago Arine, an aspiring developer.
 I'm studying at IFSP, where I'm building my programming skills. </br>
-As I'm starting my journey in the tech world, I'm eager to explore new technologies and always looking for opportunities to learn and grow.
+As I start my journey in the tech world, I'm eager to explore new technologies and always look for opportunities to learn and grow.

 > There are no two words in the English language more harmful than "good job" — J.K.
 Simmons

 # :jigsaw: Experience

-Passionate about technology and problem-solving, I am a student of Systems Development, eager to explore the vast world of software engineering.
+Passionate about technology and problem-solving, I am a Systems Development student eager to explore the vast world of software engineering.
 As I embark on this journey, I am building a solid foundation in Python, C, HTML, and CSS, with a particular interest in web development and backend programming.

 Beyond coding, I enjoy collaborating on projects, refining my skills with Git and GitHub, and learning from the developer community.
-My goal is to not only master the technical aspects but also to understand how technology can create meaningful and efficient solutions.
+My goal is to master the technical aspects and understand how technology can create meaningful and efficient solutions.

 # :desktop_computer: Tech Stack